anders-s-olsen/Coupled-generator-decomposition/README.md

 - **DAA**: Directional Archetypal Analysis, which works similarly to AA except the data are assumed to be on a sign-invariant hypersphere.

 ### Example use
+In a terminal: Change directory to the directory with the CGD folder (optionally create a new virtual/conda environment) and run `pip install .` to install CGD as a loadable python package.

 ```
 from CGD import CGD, CGD_trainer